MicrosoftDocs/customer-voice/cv-docs/manage-projects.md

 **What's copied to the new project?**

 - **Surveys**: Surveys, along with their customizations, are copied as a new instance to the new project.
-- **Satisfaction metrics**: All satisfaction metrics that were configured for their respective questions<!--Suggested.--> are copied to the new project.
-The satisfaction metrics retain their mappings with the questions in the newly created surveys.<!--Suggested, to reduce redundancy.-->
+- **Satisfaction metrics**: All satisfaction metrics that were configured for their respective questions are copied to the new project.
+The satisfaction metrics retain their mappings with the questions in the newly created surveys.
 - **Power Automate flows**: All the Power Automate flows configured for the project are copied to the new project.
-- **Email templates**: All<!--Edit okay?
-To be parallel.--> email templates configured for the surveys are copied to the new project.
+- **Email templates**: All email templates configured for the surveys are copied to the new project.

 **What isn't copied to the new project?**